 Artisan has an agreement to serve as the investment manager of Artisan Funds, with which certain of Artisan employees are affiliated.
 Under the terms of the agreement, which generally is reviewed and continued by the board of directors of Artisan Funds annually, a fee is paid to Artisan based on an annual percentage of the average daily net assets of each Artisan Fund ranging from 0.63% to 1.25%.
 Artisan generally collects revenues related to these services on the last business day of each month and records them in Management Fees in the Consolidated Statement of Operations.
-Artisan has contractually agreed to waive its management fees or reimburse for expenses incurred to the extent necessary to limit annualized ordinary operating expenses incurred by certain of the Artisan Funds to not more than 1.50% of average daily net assets, and 1.25% of the fund's average daily net assets for Artisan High Income Fund.
+Artisan has contractually agreed to waive its management fees or reimburse for expenses incurred to the extent necessary to limit annualized ordinary operating expenses incurred by certain of the Artisan Funds to not more than a fixed percentage (ranging from 1.25% to 1.50%) of the particular Fund's average daily net assets.
 In addition, Artisan may voluntarily waive fees or reimburse any of the Artisan Funds for other expenses.
 The officers and a director of Artisan Funds who are affiliated with Artisan receive no compensation from the funds.